 Amazingly, if you dissect any situation, any moment, any thought, any outcome, and make a true effort, you can find something that is noble, right, pure, lovely, admirable, excellent or praiseworthy.

 And, as Philippians 4:9 goes on to explain, when you make that effort, you have peace.
-So I decided I will write down a daily thankfulness and occasionally share some of them here.
+So I decided to continue to work, daily, on thankfulness and occasionally share some of the fruit of my efforts here.